 According to the Skin Cancer Foundation, non-melanoma skin cancer is currently the number-one form of cancer in the US: one in five Americans develop skin cancer over the course of a lifetime.
 Whether we like it or not, sunscreen is a necessary component of our daily routine.

-Photographs by Erin Boyle
+Photography by Erin Boyle.

 According to the Skin Cancer Foundation, “SPF—or Sun Protection Factor—is a measure of a sunscreen’s ability to prevent UVB from damaging the skin.”
 An easy guideline: SPF 15 filters out approximately 93 percent of all incoming UVB rays, SPF 30 keeps out 97 percent, and SPF 50 keeps out 98 percent.
-Start protecting your skin early: sunscreen should be used by everyone, including infants ages 6 months and up (consult your pediatrician for recommendations).
-Who wouldn’t want to protect tiny toes?
+Start protecting your skin early: sunscreen should be used by everyone, including infants ages six months and up (consult your pediatrician for recommendations).

 3. Know your options.As a general rule, sunscreen falls into two categories: physical sunscreens and chemical sunscreens.
 If you’re like me and wary of chemical ingredients, you can opt for a sunscreen with physical blockers like zinc oxide, which are generally considered to be safer than chemical blockers.
 The downside to these sunscreens is the white film they tend to leave behind.
-This summer, I’ve been using Mychelle’s SunShield-Coconut; $19.19.
-It smells really good and helps save me from looking like I’ve just applied clown makeup.